Generous tax benefits are on offer when you invest in VCTs, because of their value to the growing economy

 If a VCT doesn’t meet these rules it could lose its approved tax status.
 You would lose your income and capital gains tax benefits.

-The remaining 30% of a VCT’s money can be invested in essentially any investment.
+The remaining 20% of a VCT’s money is usually invested in cash but can be invested in other investments.
 These are often stable investments like cash, listed equities and large company debt instruments.
 Some VCTs use higher risk options, which increase the overall risk of your investment.
 You should be able to read about the strategy in the VCT's prospectus and other literature.
 Make sure you know the facts so you can compare different VCTs.

 Managing a VCT takes specialist expertise, so they generally have higher running costs than other investment companies.
 Like many other collective investments, most VCTs charge performance fees.